 The Secretary of State also successfully recovered more than \$200 million for investors in a nationwide settlement agreement in a securities lawsuit initiated by the State of Mississippi.
-Because of his involvement in complex securities issues, the National Association of Secretaries of State previously tapped Secretary Hosemann to Co-Chair the organization's Committee on Securities.
+Because of his involvement in complex securities issues, the National Association of Secretaries of State tapped Secretary Hosemann to Co-Chair the organization's Committee on Securities.

 Secretary Hosemann was Chairman of the Board of Mississippi Blood Services, Treasurer of the Jackson Medical Mall Association, and served on the Board of Directors for Jackson State University Development Foundation.
-He was a member of the North Jackson Rotary Club and was a Paul Harris Fellow.
+He is a member of the North Jackson Rotary Club and was a Paul Harris Fellow.
 Some of his accolades include the George L. Phillips Community Service Award from the U.S. Department of Justice for his efforts in the Hurricane Katrina First Responder Assistance Project.
 He was awarded the J. Tate Thigpen Award for exemplary leadership, support, and commitment to the American Red Cross.
-In addition, Secretary Hosemann was awarded the Executive Champion Award by Autism Speaks, the world's leading autism advocacy and research organization, and the Kirk Fordice Freedom Award by the NRA for his support of the Second Amendment.
+In addition, Secretary Hosemann was awarded the Kirk Fordice Freedom Award by the NRA for his support of the Second Amendment.
 Secretary Hosemann also served as Chairman of the Republican Secretaries of State Association.

 In his spare time, Secretary Hosemann is an avid hunter and jogger.
 He is a lifetime member of the National Rifle Association, and belongs to Delta Wildlife Foundation, Ducks Unlimited, and the Mississippi Wildlife Federation.
-He has completed both the New York Marathon and the Boston Marathon, represented Mississippi in the Senior Olympics, and always competes in the Mississippi Blues Road Race.
+He has completed both the New York Marathon and the Boston Marathon, represented Mississippi in the Senior Olympics, and completed every Mississippi Blues Half Marathon.

-A Warren County native, Secretary

-Hosemann comes to the Secretary of State's

-Office with a background in Business and

-Taxation Law.
-He earned a bachelor's degree in

-business from Notre Dame University, a Juris

-Doctorate from the University of Mississippi

-School of Law, and a Master of Laws in

-Taxation from New York University.
-He is a

-former partner of Phelps Dunbar, LLP, and was

-selected to the Best Lawyers in America for 18

-consecutive years.
+A Warren County native, Secretary Hosemann comes to the Secretary of State's Office with a background in Business and Taxation Law.
+He earned a bachelor's degree in business from Notre Dame University, a Juris Doctorate from the University of Mississippi School of Law, and a Masters of Laws in Taxation from New York University.
+He is a former partner of Phelps Dunbar, LLP and was selected to the Best Lawyers in America for 18 consecutive years.

-Secretary Hosemann has been married to his wife Lynn for 48 years.
-They are extremely proud of their three children: Kristen, Chad, and Mark; and grandchildren Grace, Nora Lynn, Carson, Charlie, Manse, Charlotte, and Howard Delbert.
+Secretary Hosemann has been married to his wife Lynn for 46 years.
+They are extremely proud of their three children: Kristen, Chad, and Mark; and grandchildren Grace, Nora Lynn, Carson, and Charlie.

-Duties: The Secretary of State directs a service and information agency with major statutory functions: administration of the Mississippi Corporation Law, the Uniform Commercial Code, the Uniform Securities Law, and the Elections Code: administration and supervision of the 16th Section School Trust Lands, the Tidelands Trust, lieu lands, and tax-forfeited property; and issuance of documents and publications of the state, including those for the executive and legislative branches; investigation of charity and securities fraud; enforcement of campaign finance and lobbyist reporting requirements.
+Duties: The Secretary of State directs a service and information agency with major statutory functions: administration of the Mississippi Corporation Law, the Uniform Commercial Code, the Uniform Securities Law, and the Elections Code; administration and supervision of the 16th Section School Trust Lands, the Tidelands Trust, lieu lands, and tax-forfeited property; and issuance of documents and publications of the state, including those for the executive and legislative branches; investigation of charity and securities fraud; enforcement of campaign finance and lobbyist reporting requirements.
 Issuing notary commissions, registering correspondence schools, administering the state's trademark and service mark laws, service of process, and administering the Administrative Procedures Act are other responsibilities.
 The Constitution also designates the Secretary of State as the "keeper of the Capitol."

-The Secretary of State is elected to a fouryear term and may be re-elected.
+The Secretary of State is elected to a four-year term and may be re-elected.
 Miss.
 Const.
 1890, Article 5 §§ 133 and 136.
 Miss.
 Code Ann. § 7-3-1 et seq.
 (1972).